COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval: Related Work

-The most related works to ours are \cite{covid-Sun} and \cite{covid-Poliak}, both of which constructed a collection of COVID-19 FAQs by scraping authoritative websites.
-However, none of COVID-19 FAQ datasets is publicly available yet as of the release date of \cough.
+The most related works to ours are \citet{covid-Sun} and \citet{covid-Poliak}, both of which constructed a collection of COVID-19 FAQs by scraping authoritative websites.
+However, the dataset in the former work is not available yet and the latter work does not evaluate models on their dataset, and there is still a great need to understand how existing models would perform on the COVID-19 FAQ retrieval task.
 In the open domain, several FAQ datasets appeared recently, such as FAQIR \cite{Karan2016}, StackFAQ \cite{Karan2018} and LocalGov \cite{FAQ-Sakata}.
-FAQIR and StackFAQ were constructed upon Yahoo! and StackExchange forums, respectively, and LocalGov was created by scraping official websites.
-Unfortunately, as shown in Table \ref{tbl:compare}, the scale of existing FAQ datasets is too small, and answer lengths are also much lower compared with those in \cough, which may not represent the real difficulty of the FAQ task in the real-world scenario.
-Moreover, in contrast to prior datasets, \cough covers multiple query forms (such as question form and query string form) and has sufficiently many annotated FAQs for a particular query, whereas queries in existing FAQ datasets are limited to the question form and only have few annotations.
+Unfortunately, as shown in Table \ref{tbl:compare}, the scale of existing FAQ datasets is too small, and answer lengths are much lower than those in \cough, which may not characterize the difficulty of FAQ retrieval tasks in real-world scenarios.
+Moreover, in contrast to all prior datasets, \cough covers multiple query forms (e.g., question and query string forms) and has many annotated FAQs for each user query, whereas queries in existing FAQ datasets are limited to the question form and have much fewer annotations.

-\textbf{FAQ Retrieval Methodologies.} The standard practice in FAQ retrieval focuses on retrieving the most-matched FAQ items given a user query \cite{Karan2018}.
-Many earlier works, such as FAQ FINDER \cite{Burke-1997}, query expansion \cite{KIM2006650} and BM25 \cite{INR-019}, resorted to traditional information retrieval techniques by leveraging lexical mapping and/or semantic similarity.
-Later on, in the deep learning era, many studies show that Deep Neural Networks models are useful for FAQ retrieval tasks as they are good at learning the semantic relevance between queries and FAQ items.
-Along this line, \citet{Karan2016} adopted Convolution Neural Networks (CNN), \citet{Gupta-LSTM} utilized Long Short-Term Memory (LSTM), and \citet{FAQ-Sakata} leveraged an ensemble of TSUBAKI \cite{TSUBAKI} and BERT \cite{devlin2019bert}.
-Recently, \citet{Unsupervised-FAQ} proposed CombSum and PoolRank, ensembles of BM25 and BERT models, which effectively learn ranking without requiring manual annotations utilizing weak supervision.
+\textbf{FAQ Retrieval Methods.} FAQ retrieval focuses on retrieving the most-matched FAQ items given a user query \cite{Karan2018}.
+Many earlier works, e.g., FAQ FINDER \cite{Burke-1997}, query expansion \cite{KIM2006650} and BM25 \cite{INR-019}, resorted to traditional IR techniques by leveraging lexical mapping and/or semantic similarity.
+In the deep learning era, many studies show that Neural Networks are useful for FAQ retrieval as they are good at learning the semantic relevance between queries and FAQ items.
+Along this line, \citet{Karan2016} adopted Convolution Neural Networks, \citet{Gupta-LSTM} utilized LSTM, and \citet{FAQ-Sakata} leveraged an ensemble of TSUBAKI and BERT.
+Recently, \citet{Unsupervised-FAQ} explored learning to rank without requiring manual annotations.